leoarnold/puppet-cups/.github/CONTRIBUTING.md

 * Unix style linebreaks
 * New line at end of file

-The Ruby code style is considered acceptable when [RuboCop](https://github.com/bbatsov/rubocop) does not report offenses when running
+The Ruby code style is considered acceptable if [RuboCop](https://github.com/bbatsov/rubocop) does not report any offenses when running

   ```Shell
   bundle exec rubocop -a
   ```

-Furthermore the overall code style is considered acceptable when linting and validation pass
+Furthermore the overall code style is considered acceptable if linting and validation pass

   ```Shell
   bundle exec rake lint